amalia03/General-use-Bioinfo-Scripts/README.md

 **count_column_type.pl**

 A simple per script which takes in the column of interest and counts the number of times a particular unique value is contained in that column.
 Requires a file in tabular, headless format (eg BLAST) and the column number of interest (column number -1 since it is perl).
-Current version does not sort the values.